'This Is Us' director, writer break down Kevin's dream reunion, that final scene, and more

 HUERTAS: You know, that's funny.
 In television land, a lot of times we really don't know what people do for work.
 They go to work, but we really never know what they do.
 Even if they say, "Oh, I was working on a TP1000 report," What the heck is a TP1000 report?
 What does this pertain to?
 So I thought that was very funny that Toby was laid off when we never saw him at work.
 We don't really know what he does.

-BROWNELL: John, do you want to tell EW what Toby does?
+BROWNELL: Jon, do you want to tell EW what Toby does?
 Do you know?

 HUERTAS: No, I don't know!
 I think he does something with software or something.